shellbox-sh/ShellPen/README.md

 # 📝 Sources

-`shellpen` can write to one or multiple sources
+`shellpen` can write to one or multiple sources.

 - A source represents a snippet of source code to write
 - A source can optionally be tied to a local file